brett-fitz/python-cli/README.md

 **Dev**

-Unitesting and developer dependencies that are not required for the code to run in production.
+Developer dependencies that are not required for the code to run in production.

 **Docs**

 Dependencies for building documentation with mkdocs.

+**Test**

+Unitesting dependencies.

 ### :arrow_up: Renovate